inbo/inbodb/README.md

 install.packages("inbodb")
 ```

-To install `inbodb` from Github, start a new R session and run this code (before loading any packages):
+To install `inbodb` from GitHub, start a new R session and run this code (before loading any packages):

 ```r
 #install.packages("remotes")